ROCm/omnitrace/docs/how-to/understanding-omnitrace-output.rst

 with full MPI support) the timemory output will combine the per-thread and/or per-rank data which have identical call-stacks.

-The ``OMNITRACE_FLAT_PROFILE`` setting will remove all call stack heirarchy.
+The ``OMNITRACE_FLAT_PROFILE`` setting will remove all call stack hierarchy.
 Using ``OMNITRACE_FLAT_PROFILE=ON`` in combination with ``OMNITRACE_COLLAPSE_THREADS=ON`` is a useful configuration for identifying min/max measurements regardless of calling context.
-The ``OMNITRACE_TIMELINE_PROFILE`` setting (with ``OMNITRACE_FLAT_PROFILE=OFF``) will effectively generate similar data that can be found in perfetto.
+The ``OMNITRACE_TIMELINE_PROFILE`` setting (with ``OMNITRACE_FLAT_PROFILE=OFF``) will effectively generate similar data that can be found in Perfetto.
 Enabling timeline and flat profiling will effectively generate similar data to ``strace``.
-However, while timemory in general requires significantly less memory than perfetto, this is not the case in timeline mode so activate this setting with caution.
+However, while timemory in general requires significantly less memory than Perfetto, this is not the case in timeline mode so activate this setting with caution.

 Timemory text output